2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

 In this subsection, we discuss general finite gauge symmetry $G$, in which it might be non-abelian.
-We can use Arrow 2 on lagrangian algebras in $\fZ(\rep(G\times G))$ to find all 2-Morita equivalent condensable algebras.
+We can use \Ar{2} to find all 2-Morita equivalent condensable algebras.
+Lagrangian algebras in $\fZ(\vect_{G \times G})$ can be characterized based on characters.

-We first review characters of $\fZ(\rep(G))$ which are similar to characters in representation theory of finite groups. \begin{defn}[\cite{Bantay94,Dav10a}] Let $x$ be an object of $\fZ(\rep(G))$, we define the {\bf character} $\chi_x$ associated to $x$ to be the map from $C^2(G):=\{(g,h)\in G\times G\mid gh=hg\}$ to $\bC^{\times}$:
+We first review characters of $\FZ(\vect_{G})$ which are similar to characters in representation theory of finite groups. \begin{defn}[\cite{Bantay94,Dav10a}] Let $x$ be an object of $\FZ(\vect_{G})$, we define the {\bf character} $\chi_x$ associated to $x$ to be the map from $C^2(G):=\{(g,h)\in G\times G\mid gh=hg\}$ to $\bC^{\times}$:

-where $x_g$ is the $g$-grading component of $x$, which is a $G$-representation. \end{defn} We can compute characters for all simple objects in $\fZ(\rep(G))$ to obtain a basis of space of characters.
+where $x_g$ is the $g$-grading component of $x$, which is a $G$-representation. \end{defn} We can compute characters for all simple objects in $\FZ(\vect_{G})$ to obtain a basis of space of characters.
 We call them the {\bf irreducible} characters.

-Next, we find all lagrangian algebras in $\fZ(\rep(G\times G))$.
-By Theorem \ref{thm:classification_lag_alg_ZVecG}, lagrangian algebras $L(H,\omega)$ in $\fZ(\rep(G\times G))$ are uniquely determined by a subgroup $H\subset G\times G$ and a 2-cohomology class $\omega\in\mathrm{H}^2(H,\bC^{\times})$ up to conjugation.
-And by the following theorem, we can directly write down the character associated to $L(H,\omega)$ from group-theoretical data. \begin{thm}[\cite{Dav10a}] Let $L(H,\omega)$ be the lagrangian algebra in $\fZ(\rep(G))$ associated to the pair $(H,\omega)$.
+Next, we find all lagrangian algebras in $\fZ(\vect_{G \times G})$.
+By Theorem \ref{thm:classification_lag_alg_ZVecG}, lagrangian algebras $L(H,\omega)$ in $\fZ(\vect_{G \times G})$ are uniquely determined by a subgroup $H\subset G\times G$ and a 2-cohomology class $\omega\in\mathrm{H}^2(H,\bC^{\times})$ up to conjugation.
+And by the following theorem, we can directly write down the character associated to $L(H,\omega)$ from group-theoretical data. \begin{thm}[\cite{Dav10a}] Let $L(H,\omega)$ be the lagrangian algebra in $\FZ(\vect_{G})$ associated to the pair $(H,\omega)$.
 We have

-\end{thm} Since $\{\chi_x\mid x\in\mathrm{Irr}(\fZ(\rep(G\times G)))\}$ form a basis of space of characters, we can write the character $\chi_{L(H,\omega)}$ as a liner combination of these irreducible ones.
-This decomposition tells us the support of any lagrangian algebra $L(H,\omega)$ in $\fZ(\rep(G\times G))$.
+\end{thm} Since $\{\chi_x\mid x\in\mathrm{Irr}(\fZ(\vect_{G \times G}))\}$ form a basis of space of characters, we can write the character $\chi_{L(H,\omega)}$ as a liner combination of these irreducible ones.
+This decomposition tells us the support of any lagrangian algebra $L(H,\omega)$ in $\fZ(\vect_{G \times G})$.